offen/docker-volume-backup/docs/how-tos/04_set-up-notifications.md

 ```
 {% endraw %}

-Overridable template names are: `title_success`, `body_success`, `title_failure`, `body_failure`.
+Template names that can be overridden are:
+  - `title_success` (the title used for a successful execution)
+  - `body_success` (the body used for a successful execution)
+  - `title_failure` (the title used for a failed execution)
+  - `body_failure` (the body used for a failed execution)

 ## Notification templates reference

-In order to customize title and body of notifications you'll have to write a [go template](https://pkg.go.dev/text/template) and mount it inside the `/etc/dockervolumebackup/notifications.d/` directory.

-Configuration, data about the backup run and helper functions will be passed to this template, this page documents them fully.
+Configuration, data about the backup run and helper functions will be passed to these templates, this page documents them fully.

 ### Data

 Here is a list of all data passed to the template:

 * `Config`: this object holds the configuration that has been passed to the script.
 The field names are the name of the recognized environment variables converted in PascalCase. (e.g. `BACKUP_STOP_CONTAINER_LABEL` becomes `BackupStopContainerLabel`)